google/vk-layer-for-rust/README.md

 ## TODO

-- [ ] Handle the case where the underlying driver returns a null pointer to function.
+- [x] Allow interception of `vkGet*ProcAddr` will fix this issue.
+Handle the case where the underlying driver returns a null pointer to function.
 Currently we still return a valid function pointer, however the Android loader may test the returned function pointer to decide if such function is supported.
-Basically, allowing interception of `vkGet*ProcAddr` will fix this issue.
-- [ ] Set up `Android.bp` to build in an Android tree.
+- [x] Set up `Android.bp` to build in an Android tree.
+    - [ ] Upgrade ash in aosp, and remove vulkano, so that we can build from aosp/master.
 - [x] Auto-generate the binding from [`vk_layer.h`](https://github.com/KhronosGroup/Vulkan-Headers/blob/9e61870ecbd32514113b467e0a0c46f60ed222c7/include/vulkan/vk_layer.h).
 - [x] Auto-generate the `global_simple_intercept.rs` from `vk.xml`.
 - [x] Auto-generate the `layer_trait.rs` file from `vk.xml`.
 - [ ] Use a attribute macro to track which function is implemented in the `LayerTrait`, and don't inject all other functions for performance.
-- [ ] Do not use const items for the function name to pointer array, it is not guaranteed to have only one address.
-Replace it with a runtime variable.
 - [ ] Release global resources when the dynamic library is unloaded.
 Use platform specific way.
+This is a more serious issue for Android, because Vulkan is a SP-HAL that can be loaded into and unloaded from the process multiple times.
 - [ ] Use procedure macro to generate the export functions in `lib.rs` file for the layer user.
 - [ ] Use the xtask workflow to generate the layer json file.
 - [ ] Support the latest layer interface version.
 Currently 2 is the latest version. e.g. correctly handle the `vk_layerGetPhysicalDeviceProcAddr` case.